-Year 2024 activities continue the annual updating of the TIP in accordance with federal requirements with assistance from the interagency TIP staff committee and implementing agencies.
+- Year 2025 activities continue the annual updating of the TIP in accordance with federal requirements with assistance from the interagency TIP staff committee and implementing agencies.
 This includes analysis to document how TIP projects will help achieve federal performance measure targets.
-The 2024 update to the TIP includes solicitation of the Carbon Reduction program and the annual soliciting of applications under the Section 5310 program.
-It will also include coordination of complex inter-jurisdictional projects, including recommendations of the Regional Transportation Plan.
-The TIP update with the update to the FTA Program of Transit Projects includes opportunities for review and participation by the public as well as private transportation providers.

-- Work will continue with WisDOT SW Region staff to monitor and manage the approved STBG Urban, TAP, and Carbon Reduction Program program of projects to ensure projects remain on schedule, and if necessary, make adjustments to the program.
-Work will also continue to complete and then implement an MOU with WisDOT and FHWA regarding the programming of suballocated funds under the STBG Urban, TAP, and Carbon Reduction programs.
-Staff will also continue working with Metro Transit to implement the Program Management Plan for the Section 5310 (E/D transportation) Program. - Staff will research and potentially seek the help of a consultant or software platform to develop a TIP/ suballocated funding project tracking database.
+The 2025 update to the TIP includes the annual soliciting of applications under the Section 5310 program.
+Carbon Reduction Program projects will be added to the TIP in 2025.
+The TIP also includes coordination of complex inter-jurisdictional projects, including recommendations of the Regional Transportation Plan.
+The TIP update with the update to the FTA Program of Transit Projects includes opportunities for review and participation by the public as well as private transportation providers. - Work will continue with WisDOT SW Region staff to monitor and manage the approved STBG Urban, TAP, and Carbon Reduction Program projects to ensure projects remain on schedule, and if necessary, make adjustments to the program.
+A new solicitation for STBG-U and TAP projects and possibly CRP projects will occur in late spring.
+Staff will implement the draft MOU with WisDOT and FHWA regarding the programming of suballocated funds under the STBG Urban, TAP, and Carbon Reduction programs.
+Staff will also continue working with Metro Transit to implement the Program Management Plan for the Section 5310 (Enhanced Mobility of Seniors & Individuals with Disabilities) Program. - Staff will continue to work with EcoInteractive to develop an eTIP platform that contains 2025-2029 projects.

-Other 2024 activities include participation by WisDOT and local staff on TIP committee, implementing agency initiation of anticipated projects and priorities, and participation in project implementation coordination.
+Other 2025 activities include participation by WisDOT and local staff on TIP committee, implementing agency initiation of anticipated projects and priorities, and participation in project implementation coordination.

 Products: TIP update report and working paper reports as needed.
-Project scoring and funding tables for MPO suballocated funds.
+An interactive eTIP platform containing all projects in the TIP.

-Work Element 2700: Roadway and Transit Corridor and Special Area Studies
+Work Element 2700: Roadway Transit Corridor and Special Area Studies